 Credits: Video Training produced by Brian Teeman

-As well as creating manual backups, Akeeba Backup Core offers you the opportunity to automate the process to ensure that you always have an up to date backup.
+As well as creating manual backups, Akeeba Backup offers you the opportunity to automate the process to ensure that you will always have an up to date backup.

-Here on the Control Panel we can see an option called Scheduling Information.
+Here on the control panel we can see an option called "schedule automatic backup".

 Select the options in the top right hand corner and the Frontend Backup tab.